 53.1869 N 119.5058 W — Map 083E04 — Google — GeoHack

 Created in 2000 through the efforts of the Robson Valley Land and Resource Management Plan and the Protected Areas Strategy, Small River Caves Provincial Park protects a provincially important karst and cave system.

-Located on the west side of the Small River drainage, high above the valley bottom, this cave complex is remote and difficult to access.
+Located on the west side of the Small Creek drainage, high above the valley bottom, this cave complex is remote and difficult to access.
 It is considered to be a very dangerous cave system that should only be attempted by highly experienced cavers.

 This 1,818 hectare park lies at the transition zone between Engelmann Spruce-Subalpine Fir and the Alpine Tundra biogeoclimatic zones.
 The Small River logging road accesses the drainage but one must be aware of logging truck traffic at all times.